vegetacodes/vegetacodes.github.io/content/posts/redis-cache.md

 ## Introduction

 In one of our high-traffic deployments, which sits at the intersection of web and AI use cases, we had a Redis cache pod shared between the web application and AI background workers.
-While this setup wasn’t ideal, it had worked well—until one day, we were paged: Redis was down.
-When a Redis pod crashes or restarts frequently, it's important to follow a step-by-step guide to diagnose and resolve the root cause effectively.
+While this setup wasn’t ideal, it had worked well—until one day, we were paged: Redis was down‼️ When a Redis pod crashes or restarts frequently, it's important to follow a step-by-step guide to diagnose and resolve the root cause effectively.

 ---